 On the other hand, the addition of guanciale, which is an Italian cured meat made of pork cheek, adds a touch of crunch to the silky smooth carbonara sauce.
 It’s a bit difficult to get hold of guanciale in America, so feel free to use pancetta or the good ol’ bacon instead.

 In terms of texture and depth of flavors, carbonara offers a lot more than alfredo sauce, in my opinion.
-The luxurious blend of pecorino romano, egg yolks, and toasted black pepper along with seared guanciale creates a flavor so rich, it will leave you asking for more.
+The luxurious blend of pecorino romano, egg yolks, and toasted black pepper along with seared guanciale creates a flavor so rich, that it will leave you asking for more.

 Pecorino Romano has a sharper flavor compared to parmesan.
 Therefore, the flavor of the cheese in carbonara gets just as much spotlight as the other ingredients.